jeffmcwhirter/rdx/README.md

 </pre>

 # Building
+The plugin can be found in the <a href="lib">lib directory</a>.
-To build you need to have Java Ant installed (as well as Java JDK8+).
+To build the plugin you need to have Java Ant installed (as well as Java JDK8+).
 Just run ant from the top-level directory.
 <pre>
 ant
 </pre>